GroundControl includes a powerful system to automatically select and deploy Workflows to devices based on pre-defined criteria. It works like this:

 Enabling and Disabling Rules

 Rules are disabled by default.
-You can enable them by toggling the Enabled button to ON.
+You can enable them by switching the Enabled setting to ON.
 This works in both the rule list and the rule editor.

 Multiple Rules, Conditions, and Workflows